Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Syed Balkhi 10:59

 Absolutely.
-So, you know, I think I mentioned to you, you this came back from the WP beginner communities after I did the web kind of census survey, which happened at the beginning of the year, I start getting all sorts of data from the audience and from survey responses and start analyzing.
-And I reached out to, to Michael, as I started the conversation, you know, it started from discussing of what does this look like, you know, does this look like us partnering together and running that does it look like us taking a full hundred percent stake into the business then, you know, Michael walks from Italy, you know, there was, like, a lot of conversation that, you know, started with things like maybe March, so we didn't close the deal until January 3.
-So it takes you know, it's like think about it when this is something that you have been doing for 10 plus years this is your baby.
-It's an emotional process.
+So, you know, I think I mentioned to you, you this came back from the WP beginner communities after I did the web kind of census survey, which happened in the beginning of the year, I start getting all sorts of data from the audience and from survey responses and start analyzing.
+And I reached out to, to Michael, as I started the conversation, you know, it started from discussing of what does this look like, you know, does this look like us partnering together and running that does it look like us taking a full full hundred percent stake into the business then, you know, Michael walks from Italy, you know, there was, like, a lot of conversation that, you know, started with things like maybe March, so we didn't close the deal until January 3.
+So it takes you know, it's like think about it when when this is something that you have been doing for 10 plus years this is your baby.
+It's a it's an emotional process.
 It's a yes, it's a very emotional process.
 It's not an easy decision to make, and I'm not you know that.
-I think the things that made it easy or easier to make things you know a little bit smoother was that I've known Michael for a long time, right.
+I think the things that made it easy or easy arel to make things you know a little bit more smoother was I've known Michael for a long time, right.
 Michael has been in the WordPress ecosystem.
 This was the original WordPress SEO plugin.
-I've had numerous occasions where I hang out with Michael, at the WordPress community summit, the first-ever … network in Raleigh several times.
-I actually flew out to Raleigh to hang out with Michael to kind of share our vision because you know, for both of us, the most important part is users and the community.
+I've had numerous occasions where I hang out with Michael, at the WordPress community summit, the first ever anti de spoken network in Raleigh several times I actually flew out to Raleigh to hang out with Michael to kind of share our vision because you know, for for both of us, the most important part is users and the community.
 And, you know, we were in you know, we were lying there.
-So that's like that's, that's really a nutshell what happened in the nine-month period, right?
-Of course legal comes in Ba ba ba ba ba that's normal of any deal, boring stuff.
+So that's like that's, that's really a nutshell what happened in the nine month period, right?
+Of course legal comes in Ba ba ba ba ba that Normal of any any deal, you boring stuff you can

 Brian Krogsgard 13:02